Lucaspozzif/leandroealessandro-site/README.md

 make the "taken" atribbute, be took in sundays and mondays automatically

 ## The site is missing animations
+solved: false
-Urgency level: 1
+Urgency level: 0
 ### Problem
 The site don't have any annimation, witch makes it really boring and unintresting, maybe some animation will bring some life to it
 ### Solution
 Make css and javascript animations

 ## The font is ugly
+solved: false
-Urgency level: 1
+Urgency level: 0
 ### Problem
 For some reason, the font is ugly, change it
 ### Solution
 Change the font in css

+## Professional Schedule Check page inexistent
+solved: no
+Urgency level: 2
+### Problem
+There is not a way for the professional to check their schedule